 Questions About His Death

-In 2002, at age 72, Atkins suffered a heart attack, and many of his critics blamed his high saturated-fat diet.
+In 2002, at age 72, Atkins suffered a heart attack, and many of his critics blamed his high-meat, high-saturated-fat diet.
 However, he claimed that his heart stopped beating temporarily because he had a heart infection called myocarditis.
 The next year, he fell on ice and suffered a brain hemorrhage from hitting his head on the sidewalk.
-At surgery, doctors removed a clot from his brain and he died nine days later.
+During surgery, doctors removed a clot from his brain and he died nine days later.

 A year after he died, a report from the New York City medical examiner was inadvertently provided to a Nebraska doctor, and it was made public.
 The report contained a handwritten note that Atkins had had a heart attack, congestive heart failure, and high blood pressure.
 Even to this time, that report is very controversial because the medical examiner’s office says that Atkins died of a head injury from the fall, but that the medical examiner examined only the outer body surface and checked the medical records because Atkins’ wife refused to permit an autopsy.
 We don’t know whether financial incentives had anything to do with this.
 At the time of his death, he was 6 feet tall and weighed 258 pounds.
 Since he did not exercise and did not have huge muscles, that would classify him as obese, which markedly increases risk for a heart attack.
 However, his widow and the spokesperson for Atkins Physicians Council claimed that he weighed less than 200 pounds when he went to the hospital and after one week in a coma, he died in heart failure after filling up with 58 pounds of fluid.